DavideOlivieri/progetto/README.md

 This project is a Spring application that allows you to filter the data of Ticketmaster site, and make statistics of the data.\
 Ticketmaster is a well-known software dedicated to the management and booking of sports, musical, theatrical, film and artistic events, available at https://www.ticketmaster.it/. \
 Through the APIs derived from the TM Developer page, accessible through the Discovery API address, we get the metadata.\
-The program will have to evaluate only the events located in USA and Canada. \
+The program allows you to view the statistics of events located in the USA and Canada. \
 They are available through our application:

 - Filtering events for segment and view events grouped by States and genres.